MicrosoftDocs/quantum-docs-pr/articles/user-guide/libraries/standard/prelude.md

 For example, `R(PauliZ, PI() / 4, _)` has type `(Qubit => Unit is Adj + Ctl)`.

 > [!NOTE]
-> The <xref:Microsoft.Quantum.Intrinsic.r> operation divides the input angle by 2 and multiplies it by -1.
+> The <xref:Microsoft.Quantum.Intrinsic.R> operation divides the input angle by 2 and multiplies it by -1.
 > For $Z$ rotations, this means that the $\ket{0}$ eigenstate is rotated by $-\phi / 2$ and the
 > $\ket{1}$ eigenstate is rotated by $\phi / 2$, so that the $\ket{1}$ eigenstate is rotated by $\phi$
 > relative to the $\ket{0}$ eigenstate.